xrutayisire/react-js-cron/README.md

     | undefined

   /**
-   * Change the component language
+   * Change the component language.
-   * Can also be used to remove prefix and suffix
+   * Can also be used to remove prefix and suffix.
+   *
+   * When setting 'humanizeLabels' you can change the language of the
+   * alternative labels with 'altWeekDays' and 'altMonths'.
+   *
+   * The order of the 'locale' properties 'weekDays', 'months', 'altMonths'
+   * and 'altWeekDays' is important!
+The index will be used as value.
    *
    * Default './src/locale.ts'
    */